evidentlyai/evidently/docs/book/get-started/tutorial.md

 suite.as_dict()
 ```

 You can extract necessary information from the JSON or Python dictionary output and design a conditional workflow around it.
-For example, if some tests fail, you can trigger an alert, retrain the model or generate the report.
+For example, if tests fail, you can trigger an alert, retrain the model or generate the report.

 ## 8. What else is there?

 * **Go through the steps in more detail**

-If you want to walk through all the described steps in more detail, refer to the **User Guide** section of the docs.
+To understand the described flow in more detail, refer to the **User Guide** section of the docs.
 A good next step is to explore how to pass custom test parameters to define your own [test conditions](../tests-and-reports/custom-test-suite.md).

 * **Explore available presets**

 Both **Tests** and **Reports** have multiple Presets available.
 Some, like Data Quality, require only input data.
 You can use them even without the reference dataset.
 When you have the true labels, you can run Presets like **Regression Performance** and **Classification Performance** to evaluate the model quality and errors.

-To understand the contents of each Preset, head to the [Preset overview](../presets).
+To understand the contents of each Preset, head to the [Preset overview](../presets/all-presets.md).
 If you want to see the pre-rendered examples of the reports, browse Colab notebooks in the [Examples](../examples/examples.md) section.

 * **Explore available integrations**